sagemathinc/cocalc-doc/source/account-settings.rst

 Licenses that you manage
 ========================

 If you are a manager for one or more CoCalc licenses, you will see those licenses listed in this section.
 To have license managers added or removed, contact CoCalc support at help@cocalc.com.
-License managers must have a CoCalc account with an email address.
+License managers must have a CoCalc account.

 Projects with licenses